jojolebarjos/jigsaw-generator/README.md

 There are two main representations, depending on the context:

  * __Edge-wise__, referred as _grid_, which is a pair of 2D arrays, representing horizontal and vertical edges, of shape H x (W + 1) and (H + 1) x W, respectively.
- * __Piece-wise, referred as _pieces_, which is a single 3D array, representing a 2D array of pieces, of shape H x W x 4.
+ * __Piece-wise__, referred as _pieces_, which is a single 3D array, representing a 2D array of pieces, of shape H x W x 4.

 While the former has the advantage of not duplicating any information (and therefore should be usually preferred), the latter is used during the search, as pieces are manipulated explicitly.
 A basic usage is showcased in [`getting_started.ipynb`](getting_started.ipynb).